-- Located within the city limits - Located in or near a central commercial zone or downtown core - More than 4 stories - An elevator - Required structured parking - Maximizes density either through increased number of bedrooms per unit or units per acre - Specific high-cost design elements meeting city neighborhood plans and infill goals - Area Designated as a Difficult to Develop Area (DDA)
+- Located within the city limits - Located in or near a central commercial zone or downtown core - More than 4 stories - An elevator - Required structured parking 1 - Maximizes density either through increased number of bedrooms per unit or units per acre - Specific high-cost design elements meeting city neighborhood plans and infill goals - Area Designated as a Difficult to Develop Area (DDA)

-Project seeking an increase in their TDC Limits under this section must notify the Commission in writing of its desire to obtain the increase TDC Limits at least sixty (60) days prior to application.
+Any project seeking an increase in their TDC Limits must notify the Commission in writing of its desire to obtain the increase TDC Limits at least sixty (60) days prior to application.
 The Commission may request that the applicant set forth in detail how it meets the Urban Project definition.
 A project cannot use the increase TDC Limits absent authorization from the Commission.

 If the Commission grants an increase to a project's TDC Limits, the project may still compete for Cost Containment Incentive points (see Section 6.8) as follows:

-TDC Limit Point: The project may compete for this point by using the increased TDC Limits.
+TDC Limit Points: The project may compete for these points by using the increased TDC Limits.

-Median Square Footage Point: The project will be evaluated against other projects from its original TDC Limit Area as defined in Sections 3.2.1, 3.2.2, 3.2.3 or 3.2.4.
+Median Square Footage Point: The project will be evaluated against other projects from its geographic credit pool defined in Section 5.2.2.

-&lt;sup>1 Structured parking is defined as an above-grade or underground structure specifically designed for vehicle parking.
+1 Structured parking is defined as an above-grade or underground structure specifically designed for vehicle parking.